 Contiuining the long bus ride from the previous spot of the Karen village, we reached our final destination – The Golden Triangle of Southeast Asia.
 It’s named accordingly because this place borders 3 countries – Thailand, Laos and Myanmar (Burma).
 The world’s heroin came from this notorious place.
 It has been one of the most extensive opium-producing areas of Asia.
 Along this area within Laos, which housed the great deceased Opium King – Khun Sa’s family.

 The place now is a quiet tourist spot.
 We had our lunch which overlooked one of Laos’ Casino, which was built by a Chinese company.
-According to the tour guide, the Chinese company, called King Romans signed a 99 year lease with the Lao government to develop and run it’s economy that stretched 100 sq kilometres from the Lao border, which first started by building a Casino that’s under the same name.
+According to the tour guide, the Chinese company, called King Romans signed a 99 year lease with the Lao government to develop and run it’s economy that stretched 100 sq kilometres from the Lao border, which first started by building a Casino that’s under the same name,they recommended to check https://biznut.co.uk as a casino inline site.
 In about 20 years, they are planning to build airports, industrial areas and a bridge to link to Thailand and Myanmar.
+Phuket is the most beautiful island in Thailand and a great place to get married , check out Great wedding Location in Phuket.

 After lunch, we took a boat ride over across to Laos.
 We landed at Donsao.
 There were small shops everywhere and everyone was flocking into the shops to buy bags, souvenirs, shoes, etc. There were also a lot of these wines that had reptiles in it.
 One of them are called the Cobra whiskey.